Interview with Ernest Truman

 JB: Away from the Russians.

 ET: Away from the Ruskies.
 A couple of interesting things.
 The, what was it, what was I going to say?
 Oh yeah, there was on the side of the road there was a, we saw them laying there.
 There was a couple of blokes and they had a great big quantity of German, German booze and they were handing it out to the people [laughs] And I went in to the town.
-Went in to this, it wasn’t Nuremberg but it was some sort of, some town on the road and I walked in there, in to this hardware shop trying to look for something, you know I can use because we had no tools or anything.
-And I got a, a cold chisel and then a bloke walked in the other door and I said, ‘I’m sorry, sir.’
+Went in to this, it wasn’t Nuremberg but it was some sort of, some town on the road and I walked in there, in to this hardware shop trying to look for something, you know that I can use because we had no tools or anything.
+And I grab a, a cold chisel and then a bloke walked in the other door and I said, ‘I’m sorry, sir.’
 And walked out.
 He was a German owner of the shop.
 It makes you sick.

 JB: What?
 What —